 Discover more in our guide to the Chicago Riverwalk

-Explore summer festivals and events
+Explore major summer festivals and events

-It’s not really summer in Chicago until you check out one of our legendary summer events, ranging from major music festivals to bucket list appenings.
+It’s not really summer in Chicago until you check out one of our legendary summer events, ranging from major music festivals to bucket list happenings.
 Here are a few of the top festivals and events to check out in Chicago this summer:

 Summer music festivals in Chicago